"Words fascinate me. They always have. For me, browsing in a dictionary

 http://www.cooper.com/alan/homonym_list.html

-- You provide either plain text or the address (URL) of a Web page to translate from English into a variety of languages or vice versa.
+You provide either plain text or the address (URL) of a Web page to translate from English into French, Spanish, Portuguese, German or Italian or vice versa.
 For real fun, try translating something into a second language and then back again into the original language.

 http://babelfish.altavista.com/translate.dyn